-- 14. Potential risk areas in implementing the proposal include: - resistance to change leading to lack of pupil, parent and staff support - educational standards not maintained - less effective support for pupil well-being in a larger school and in a different location - increased home to school travel time for some pupils - staff anxiety about job security and new management arrangements - loss of school identity from closure of existing establishments - forecasted pupil numbers do not materialise - planning permission for the proposed new school is refused - Welsh Government funding conditions are not met - discrimination against protected characteristics - loss of community facilities - increased governance and staff responsibilities - budget allocation insufficient to meet needs - 15.
-Failing to implement the proposal will result in the following teaching/learning and financial benefits not being fully realised, particularly in relation to: - providing a stimulating and innovative teaching and learning environment that will impact positively on the self-
+- 14. The potential risks associated with the proposal comprise the Council's reputation, educational standards, financial management, staff employment and service delivery. - 15.
+Potential risk areas in implementing the proposal include: - resistance to change leading to lack of pupil, parent and staff support - educational standards not maintained - less effective support for pupil well-being in a larger school and in a different location - increased home to school travel time for some pupils - staff anxiety about job security and new management arrangements - loss of school identity from closure of existing establishments - forecasted pupil numbers do not materialise - discrimination against protected characteristics - loss of community facilities - increased governance and staff responsibilities - budget allocation insufficient to meet needs - 16.
+Failing to implement the proposal will result in the following teaching/learning and financial benefits not being fully realised, particularly in relation to: - providing a stimulating and innovative teaching and learning environment that will impact positively on the selfesteem and well-being of all pupils and staff

-- esteem and well-being of all pupils and staff - providing additional purpose built facility for pupils aged 3-11 with Autistic Spectrum Disorder - pupils accessing a wider range of staff expertise - opportunities for wider peer group interaction - staff having greater opportunity for curriculum development and career opportunities through broader experience and enhanced continuing professional development options - a more efficient and effective use of resources, and savings from economies of scale - reducing the number of surplus pupil places and improving the school building environment - creating a learning and recreational campus promoting community cohesion
+- providing additional purpose built facility for pupils aged 3-11 with Autistic Spectrum Disorder - pupils accessing a wider range of staff expertise - opportunities for wider peer group interaction - staff having greater opportunity for curriculum development and career opportunities through broader experience and enhanced continuing professional development options - a more efficient and effective use of resources, and savings from economies of scale - reducing the number of surplus pupil places and improving the school building environment - creating a learning and recreational campus promoting community cohesion